-Face masks, and the risks of COVID-19
+Face masks and the risks of COVID-19

 People need to cover mouth and nose for 2 primary purposes-

-- To prevent inhalation of aerosols suspended in air.
+- To prevent inhalation of aerosols suspended in air

 Not just the face masks, other recommended preventive measures against the coronavirus disease should also be ensured.

-What face masks are recommended?
+Which type of face masks are recommended?

-How to use them?
+How to use masks?

 The most important part to keep in mind to ensure effective utilisation of face masks, is to know how to use them.
 Here are some steps you can follow –